Türkiye's earthquake: 6.2 degrees of an earthquake hit Greece, and the tremors that I felt in Turkey World news - ExBulletin

 Türkiye's earthquake: 6.2 degrees of an earthquake hit Greece, and the tremors that I felt in Turkey World news

-The user shared the video after the earthquake that struck the country with a strong earthquake measuring 6.2 on the Richter scale that affected the Dodecaniz Islands area in Greece on Tuesday.
+A strong earthquake at the 6.2 level on the Richter scale on the Dodecaniz Islands area in Greece on Tuesday.
 The seismic event occurred near the Turkish border, as mentioned by the European Mediterranean Seismus.
 Seismic activity was recorded at a depth of 68 km (42 miles), as EMSC confirmed.
 The governor of Marmaris said that seven people were injured while trying to escape from their homes, and he even jumped from windows or balconies.
 There were no immediate reports on serious structural damage.
 The earthquake, which was stationed in the Mediterranean, which was struck at 2.17 am and felt it in the nearby areas, including the Greek island of Rhodes, where many population woke up.
 In 2023, an earthquake of 7.8 people killed more than 53,000 people in Türkiye and caused widespread destruction in 11 provinces.
 Other people died in northern Syria.

 |